Today is a day when we take time to remember heroes.

 Teaching While He Learns

 Boyer's thankful he learned things like repetition and practicing to be perfect in the Army.
-He said it's what helped him learn how to snap.
+It's what helped him learn how to snap.

 “I'm still not that good,” Boyer said.
 “But I'm getting there.”